chrimson/ML-LTE-RFF/src/README.md

 ## To Do

-Fix the Service for bad predictions after rebuilding.
-When rebuilding the model with new data, it is probably not being appended correctly
+Fix the Service for bad predictions after rebuilding the model with new data, it's probably not being appended correctly

 Restore applicable impairments